 And that, my darlings, is a powerful instrument of change.

-So there it is.
-As we move to a place where I, as an author, am finally writing a LBGTQ main characters the answer to your question of why, is essentially…
+So there it is, the answer to your question of why, is essentially…

 blame Mercedes Lackey.